Beliavsky/Fortran-code-on-GitHub/README.md

 [FORTRAN_INTRO](https://github.com/morten-engsvang/FORTRAN_INTRO): intro exercises for the [multi-scale modelling summerschool](https://www.helsinki.fi/en/researchgroups/multi-scale-modelling/summer-school) 2023 in Lahti, by Morten Engsvang

+[Fortran-Mixed](https://github.com/NicoClinco/Fortran-Mixed): examples of the usage of Fortran with the OOP paradigm, by Nico Clinco.
+There are examples of calling Python and C and using MPI.

 [Fortran-MOOC](https://github.com/gjbex/Fortran-MOOC): reading material, source code, and software stack for the PRACE MOOC on [Fortran for scientific programming](https://www.futurelearn.com/courses/fortran-for-scientific-computing), by Geert Jan Bex et al.

 [fortran_oop_as_a_second_language](https://github.com/acenet-arc/fortran_oop_as_a_second_language): Software-Carpentry-style workshop teaching object-oriented features of Fortran, from acenet-arc.
 Also [Ftn-sample-code](https://github.com/acenet-arc/Ftn-sample-code), example code for a Fortran workshop